ZiedYT/chats-revenge-public/README.md

 - Open the first tab:
     - If you want to use a reward, make sure the checkbox is ticked. (this only affects the channel points rewards)
     - You can specify some parameters like the duration etc...
-- Add the bits extension to your channel [here](https://dashboard.twitch.tv/extensions/6fwhzhvt0ljihf9o1vzvjfp12jvkax-0.0.1), and configure the bits rewards you want to add
 - Open OBS:
     - Add Lua script by: Tools > Scripts > "+"
     - Select "chatsRevenge.lua"